flashcordon/Recommandations/Podcasts-en-anglais.md

 - [Mindscape](https://www.preposterousuniverse.com/podcast/)
 > Sean Carroll hosts conversations with the world's most interesting thinkers.
 Science, society, philosophy, culture, arts, and ideas.
 Durée des épisodes : entre 1h et 2h.
 - [Complexity Podcast](https://santafe.edu/culture/podcast)
-> Podcast de l'institut Santa Fe, un institut de recherche sur les systèmes complexes.
-Conversations entre chercheurs sur des sujets liés aux systèmes complexes, des nuées d'oiseaux à l'origine de la vie.
-Durée des épisodes : entre 40 minutes et 1h.
+> Far-reaching conversations with a worldwide network of scientists and mathematicians, philosophers and artists developing new frameworks to explain our universe's deepest mysteries.
+Join host Michael Garfield at the Santa Fe Institute each week to learn about your world and the people who have dedicated their lives to exploring its emergent order: their stories, research, and insights… Durée des épisodes : entre 40 minutes et 1h.
 - [The 80,000 Hours Podcast with Rob Wiblin](https://80000hours.org/podcast/)
 > A show about the world's most pressing problems and how you can use your career to solve them.
 Durée des épisodes : 2 à 3h.
 - [99% invisible](https://99percentinvisible.org/)